Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 • ⚠️ But for JSON transformations: Use ISL, not Python

-• ⚠️ Accept that it’s 8x slower than ISL Simple
+• ⚠️ Accept ~10× slower execution than ISL Simple on this benchmark

 ⚠️ Critical Best Practice: Always Pre-Compile in Production